phemex-docs/phemex-docs.github.io/source/includes/_contract.md

 ```

 Subscribe orderbook update messages with **depth = <depth> and interval = 20ms**, depth can only be one of following number: 0, 1, 5, 10, 30.
 When depth=0, full orderbook will be published to client.
+The 2nd parameter is either “false” or "true". “false” indicates about 20ms interval of orderbook change, and it is the minimum interval that the market data service publishing orderbook now.
+The “true” parameter indicates about 120ms interval, aggregation of 20 ms market data service interval + 100 ms WS service interval.
 On each successful subscription, DataGW will immediately send the current Order Book (with default depth=30) snapshot to client and all later order book updates will be published.

 **How to manage local orderbook?**